 Filing Cabinet Size

 One of the most important factors to consider when shopping for a filing cabinet is the dimensions.
-When choosing a unit for your home office, you have to consider the size of your document, the number of records you want to store, and your available home office space.
-Most paper files range from 8 ½”x11” (letter) to 8 ½”x14” (legal).
+When choosing a unit for your home office, you have to consider the size of your documents, the number of records you want to store, and your available home office space.
+Most paper files range from 8 ½"x11" (letter) to 8 ½"x14" (legal).
 Ultimately, you want these files to fit into your cabinet without getting folded.
-Lateral filing cabinets have more space for filing extra items, while vertical cabinets give you additional options to categorise your items as they have more drawers to offer.
+Lateral filing cabinets have more space for filing extra items, while vertical filing cabinets give you additional options to categorise your items as they have more drawers to offer.
 Remember, some cabinets take up more space when opened.
 You have to consider this if you plan to put your filing unit under your table or in another compact space.
-If you buy a filing cabinet too big for your area, you will most likely feel cramped.
+If you buy a filing cabinet that is too big for your area, you will most likely feel cramped.
 If it’s too small for your needs, you might end up buying another one in the future, which is not an economical choice.

 Another important thing to note when shopping for a filing cabinet is its security.
-Aside from setting some rules and boundaries within your household when working, it's important to have a secured place to store confidential files without the risk of being accidentally lost or damaged.
+Aside from setting some rules and boundaries within your household when working, it's important to have a secure place to store confidential files without the risk of them being accidentally lost or damaged.
 The safest way is to look for filing cabinets with a lock.
 Some filing cabinets have locks on their uppermost drawers, while others have central locks on top that can secure the whole furniture.
 If security is important to you when filing, make sure to check whether the unit has a lock or not before purchasing.

 Filing Cabinet Design